spenriche/spenriche.github.io/_posts/2025-2-7-climate.md

 ## Carbon Tax Scam

 The carbon tax in Canada is nothing more than a glorified scam, designed to punish working-class Canadians while lining government coffers under the false pretense of fighting climate change.
-The government rakes in billions from carbon pricing—$31 billion in 2021 alone—while emissions barely budge, proving that this is just another tax grab, not a serious environmental solution.
+The government rakes in billions from carbon pricing—[$31 billion in 2021 alone](https://www.canada.ca/en/environment-climate-change/services/climate-change/pricing-pollution-how-it-will-work/carbon-pollution-pricing-federal-benchmark-information/federal-benchmark-2023-2030.html)—while emissions barely budge, proving that this is just another tax grab, not a serious environmental solution.
 They claim to "return" 90% of the money through rebates, but this only redistributes wealth inefficiently, making life more expensive while doing nothing to stop global polluters like China and India.

-Meanwhile, businesses suffer, inflation rises, and Canada hemorrhages jobs—with projections estimating that the carbon tax could permanently wipe out 185,000 jobs by 2030.
+Meanwhile, businesses suffer, inflation rises, and Canada hemorrhages jobs—with projections estimating that the carbon tax could permanently [wipe out 185,000 jobs by 2030](https://www.fraserinstitute.org/studies/estimated-impacts-of-a-170-carbon-tax-in-canada).
 If the government actually cared about the climate, they would invest in nuclear energy, innovation, and technological advancements—not slap an arbitrary tax on every facet of life, forcing people to pay more to exist while Trudeau and his elitist friends fly private jets guilt-free.
-This is not a climate policy; it’s a regressive wealth transfer scheme that cripples the economy, exploits taxpayers, and does absolutely nothing to solve the global climate crisis.
+This is not a climate policy; it's a regressive wealth transfer scheme that cripples the economy, exploits taxpayers, and does absolutely nothing to solve the global climate crisis.

 ## The Manufactured "Climate Crisis" and the Ever-Changing Narrative